 However, the fish spa trend took a knock later in 2011, when testing on a batch of 6,000 Garra rufa imported from Indonesia showed that the fish were infected with Streptococcus agalactiae, a bacteria that is potentially harmful to those suffering from chronic conditions and/or immunodeficiency.
 This discovery prompted in-depth investigations by Britain’s Health Protection Agency (HPA) and America’s Centre for Disease Control and Prevention (CDC).

-Although Garra rufa are toothless, anecdotal reports show that it is possible for them to break the skin if they nibble too long in one spot.
+Although Garra rufa fish are toothless, anecdotal reports show that it is possible for them to break the skin if they nibble too long in one spot.
 This fact combined with the possibility of customers entering the pedicure with a cut or abrasion led the HPA to determine that there is an extremely low risk of blood-borne diseases being transmitted from one fish spa user to the next.
 Bacterial infections are also possible, especially if you have eczema, psoriasis or broken skin.

 Although scientifically possible, there have been very few proven cases of infection as a result of a fish pedicure.
 However, the HPA recommends that people with conditions including diabetes, blood-borne viruses, a compromised immune system or dermatitis (on the feet or legs) should avoid fish spas.
 In addition, the agency suggests that those who suffer from the conditions fish spas are expressly meant to help (namely psoriasis and eczema) should also abstain.